InvestMoat

 Proprietary DataWEAKENED

-Figma holds vast design data from enterprise teams, but Claude Design can ingest a company's codebase and design files to extract and apply brand-consistent design systems — partially replicating Figma's proprietary-data advantage.
-Google, Canva, and Anthropic are training AI on comparable design corpora without Figma's data exclusivity.
+Figma holds vast design data from enterprise teams and is training first-party models on that corpus for the Figma agent, but Claude Design can ingest a company's codebase and design files to extract brand-consistent systems — partially replicating the proprietary-data advantage.
+Google, Canva, and Anthropic train on comparable design corpora without Figma's data exclusivity.

 Regulatory Lock-InN/A